 2. The leadership that is needed to give the people visible characterization of those community goals and ways of achieving those goals.
 Leadership makes these matters very clear, so that the people can get themselves aligned with society's particular needs and its actions to answer those needs.
 In short, leadership is absolutely necessary if a community is to be able to cooperate effectively – even just remain intact as a community.
 Otherwise it will easily get lost in a state of self-destructive confusion.
 But leadership can be quite bad, as well as quite good.
 History makes that very clear.

 And history also makes quite clear the basic rules as to what leads a community to excellent leadership – and what to avoid so as not to bring bad leadership to power.

 Thus perspective, perspective, perspective.
-And this 3-volume series, written from a combination of a Christian worldview and Realpolitik instincts (a tough political Realism), is designed to help put that perspective back in place among an American people who have been hypnotized into believing that “whatever” is enough of a social-moral code for them to be following.
-China and the Muslims love that!
+And this 3-volume series, written from a combination of a Christian worldview and Realpolitik instincts (a tough political Realism), is designed to help put that perspective back in place among an American people who have been hypnotized into believing that a passionate “whatever” seems reasonable enough at the time as a sufficient social-moral code — as well as a source of political directives — for them to be following.

 This volume begins with the period in the early 1600s when two very different English societies were first established in the New World, one in Virginia and one in New England.
 The Virginia society simply re-created the rigidly class-based feudal society of the times — which eventually embraced the full use of slavery to support Virginia's basic economy.
 The New England society, however, was a most unusual democracy of social equals, covenanted to live and work closely together under God’s — not man’s — supreme rule.